AliHM15/ALIHM15/ReadMe.md

 - **Skills:** My proficiency includes JavaScript (both front-end with React.js and back-end with Node.js and Express.js), as well as experience with RESTful APIs and database management.<br><br>

-### Passion for New Technologies <br><br>- I'm deeply passionate about creating real world applications using artificial intelligence and machine learning.
-I stay up-to-date with the latest research, attend conferences, and participate in online courses to enhance my knowledge. <br><br>- My goal is to apply AI techniques to real-world problems, whether it's enhancing recommendation systems, automating processes, or improving user experiences. <br><br>
+### Passion for New Technologies <br><br>

+- I'm deeply passionate about creating real world applications using artificial intelligence and machine learning.
+I stay up-to-date with the latest research, attend conferences, and participate in online courses to enhance my knowledge. <br><br>

+- My goal is to apply AI techniques to real-world problems, whether it's enhancing recommendation systems, automating processes, or improving user experiences. <br><br>

+### Experience <br><br>

-### Experience <br><br>- Over the past year, I've actively contributed to full-stack development projects, collaborating with cross-functional teams to build scalable and efficient applications. <br><br>- I've successfully implemented machine learning models and natural language processing algorithms during my coursework and personal projects. <br><br>
+- Over the past year, I've actively contributed to full-stack development projects, collaborating with cross-functional teams to build scalable and efficient applications. <br><br>

+- I've successfully implemented machine learning models and natural language processing algorithms during my coursework and personal projects. <br><br>

-### Interests <br><br> When I'm not coding, you'll find me exploring new tech trends, reading research papers, or contributing to open-source projects.
+### Interests <br><br>

+- When I'm not coding, you'll find me exploring new tech trends, reading research papers, or contributing to open-source projects.
 Let's connect on LinkedIn or explore my repositories here on GitHub! 😊

 ## 🌐 Socials: